Lester Entrepreneurial Scholars

 Frequently Asked Questions

-Entrepreneurship involves having the ideas, initiative and and capacity to develop a new business venture that offers an innovative product, service or process that improves upon what already exists.
+Innovation and entrepreneurship involve having the ideas, initiative and capacity to develop new business ventures that offer an innovative product, service, or process that improves upon existing models.

 Why should I apply to this program?

-The Lester Entrepreneurial Scholars Program is designed to prepare our students, in the professional and graduate programs, to develop entrepreneurial and innovative leadership and thinking skills to tackle healthcare issues in innovative new ways.
-The Lester Entrepreneurial Scholars will have access to a variety of resources, typically not available to students.
+The Lester Entrepreneurial Scholars Program is designed to prepare our students in the professional and graduate programs to develop entrepreneurial and innovative leadership and thinking skills to tackle healthcare issues in creative new ways.
+Lester Entrepreneurial Scholars will have access to a variety of resources typically not available to students.

 Who can apply to the program?

-The program is open to College of Pharmacy Pharm.D. and Ph.D. students and is designed to foster entrepreneurial thinkers and leaders who have demonstrated entrepreneurial experiences.
+The program is open to College of Pharmacy Pharm.D. and Ph.D. students and is designed to foster innovative and entrepreneurial thinkers and leaders.
 Pharm.D. students must be in their first or second year of coursework.

-There are many formal courses, both on and off campus, including Pharmaceutical Entrepreneurship (PHR261J/PHR280M), business school courses (Texas Venture Labs) and Engineering.
+There are many formal and informal courses, both on and off campus, that could be considered gateway experiences.
 In addition, employment and internships in an entrepreneurial/startup environment, such as the Austin Technology Incubator, would be considered.
-These are suggested experiences.
-The application review committee will be open to entrepreneurs who haven’t been able to complete a gateway experience, but who could complete one during the program.
+These are just a few suggested experiences, and this is by no means a comprehensive listing.

 If I have completed a previous internship, does that count as a gateway experience?

-If the internship focused on entrepreneurship, it would be considered to qualify as the gateway experience.
+If the internship focused on innovation or entrepreneurship, it would be considered to qualify as the gateway experience.

 Are grades an important consideration?